byllyfish/finsy/examples/l2_switch/README.md

 This example uses the P4 program from ["p4runtime-go-client"](https://github.com/antoninbas/p4runtime-go-client), and implements a controller similar to that project's demo program.

+The demo network looks like this picture.
+To start Mininet, type `./net/run.py`.

 ![Network Map](net/map.png)

 The P4Info for l2_switch looks like this: